-Top 6 countries of choice for digital nomads are – Indonesia, Mexico, Thailand, Spain, Colombia and Portugal.
+Top 6 countries in choice of digital nomads are – Indonesia, Mexico, Thailand, Spain, Colombia and Portugal.

-When choosing countries to travel to there are a number of key factors to consider.
+When choosing destination country to move there is a number of key factors to consider.
 Ideally the country should be inexpensive to live in, boast high standards of life, be safe, have good quality internet, etc. Clearly Portugal is one of those countries.
-Ranked 3rd safest country in Europe according to Global Peace Index, being one of the cheapest European countries with highest quality of life (Lisbon constantly being voted #3 by various ratings) and with 300 days of sunshine per year it is no wonder that Portugal is one of the prime destinations for Digital Nomads from all around the world.
+Ranked 3rd safest country in Europe according to Global Peace Index, being one of the cheapest European countries with highest quality of life (Lisbon constantly being voted #3 by various ratings) and with 300 sunny days per year it is no wonder that Portugal is one of the prime destinations for Digital Nomads from all around the world.

-But just being a “cool” place to live in is not enough to make people flock here.
+But just being a “cool” place to live in is not enough to make people flow here.
 One of the most important advantages of Portugal is of course the simplicity of immigration procedure.
-One of the decisive factors when it comes to choosing the next destination is of course immigration procedure.
 Digital nomads tend to look for fast, simple, reliable strategies to acquire the visas and residence permits that will allow them to immigrate.

 Understanding the latest trends, many governments initiated programmes that are aimed at attracting the Digital Nomads.
-You can read more about Portugese initiatives in previous articles.
+You can read more about Portuguese initiatives in previous articles.
 Nevertheless Portugal offers extremely convenient schemes to acquire residence permits.
-There exist numerous paths that are available for potential immigrants (we will talk about them in detail in our next article).
+There are numerous paths that are available for potential immigrants.

 To summarise, taking into account the ever changing global tendencies, the future is highly uncertain, nevertheless one thing remains clear – more and more jobs are transforming into “distance” jobs and the number of Digital Nomads is continuing to grow.
 The world, in turn, adapts to those changes and allows people to enjoy the comfort of travels and the somewhat romantic lifestyle of a 21st century nomad.